skydoves/Bindables/README.md

   }
 }
 ```
-Whenever we call `notifyPropertyChanged(::getFetchedData)`, `getFetchedString()` will be called and the UI layer will be get the updated data.
+Whenever we call `notifyPropertyChanged(::getFetchedData)`, `getFetchedString()` will be called and the UI layer will get the updated data.
 ```xml
 android:text="@{viewModel.fetchedData}"
 ```